• Skip to main content

 • The change in one variable is inversely proportional to the change in the other variable, as the slope is negative.

-• An example of a small negative correlation would be – The more somebody eats, the less hungry they get.
+• An example of a small negative correlation would be that the more somebody eats, the less hungry they get.

 pearson's r